-While Brazil is a major metropolitan city, its infrastructure is not necessarily user-friendly.
+While Brazil is a major metropolitan country, its infrastructure is not necessarily user-friendly.
 However, this does not mean your trip needs to be stressful.
-With a little pre-planning, you never have to stray from that vacation feeling.
+With a little pre-planning, these tips for your Brazil trip will never leave you straying far from that vacation feeling.

 PREPARE YOUR DOCUMENTS FOR BRAZIL TRAVEL

 To enter Brazil, many countries require a Brazilian tourist visa in addition to your passport.